 Our international business operations may be threatened by many factors that are outside of our control.
-While we historically have had limited international sales, revenues and operations experience, we currently have three transportation systems contracts in the United Arab Emirates and have been expanding our distribution capabilities for our Roadway Systems segment internationally, particularly in Australia, New Zealand and in South America.
+While we historically have had limited international sales, revenues and operational experience, we have been expanding our distribution capabilities for our Roadway Sensors segment internationally, particularly in Canada, Australia, New Zealand, Europe and in South America.
 We plan to continue to expand our international efforts, but we cannot assure you that we will be successful in such efforts.
 International operations subject us to various inherent risks including, among others:

-- political, social and economic instability, as well as international conflicts and acts of terrorism; - bonding requirements for certain international projects; - longer accounts receivable payment cycles; - import and export license requirements and restrictions of the U.S. and each other country in which we operate; - currency fluctuations and restrictions, and our ability to repatriate currency from certain foreign regions; - unexpected changes in regulatory requirements, tariffs and other trade barriers or restrictions; - required compliance with existing and new foreign regulatory requirements and laws, more restrictive labor laws and obligations, including but not limited to the U.S. Foreign Corrupt Practices Act; - difficulties in managing and staffing international operations; - potentially adverse tax consequences; and - reduced protection for intellectual property rights in some countries.
+- · political, social and economic instability, as well as international conflicts and acts of terrorism; - bonding requirements for certain international projects; - · longer accounts receivable payment cycles; - · import and export license requirements and restrictions of the U.S. and each other country in which we operate; - · currency fluctuations and restrictions, and our ability to repatriate currency from certain foreign regions; - · unexpected changes in regulatory requirements, tariffs and other trade barriers or restrictions; - · required compliance with existing and new foreign regulatory requirements and laws, more restrictive labor laws and obligations, including but not limited to the U.S. Foreign Corrupt Practices Act; - · difficulties in managing and staffing international operations; - potentially adverse tax consequences; and - · reduced protection for intellectual property rights in some countries.